 - 99.5% response time: the time within which 99.5% of all requests process.
 We must

-.
+worry about our tail.
 This number is commonly many times higher than the median number.
 Understand why this is, then work to reduce this number closer to the median.
 Now your service will be significantly more scalable and you will have proactively prevented many incidents and outages, some of which you might not realize are already occurring.

 - Max response time: the single slowest response time.
 We must know what the very worst outlier is all the time.
 If this case were to become common, our service would likely fail.

 - Total responses over 1 second: anything that takes more than 1 second to process is essentially not scalable.
 1s is arbitrary, but it’s a good initial line to draw.
 We should not have many response times exceeding 1 second.

 - Total 5xx response codes: 5xx responses indicate fatal results, like unexpected timeouts or crashes.
 An ideal system will have zero 5xx responses.

 - Performance success rate: the percentages of requests processed in less than 1 second (or your own arbitrary ceiling).

 - Response success rate: the percentage of requests not returning 5xx codes.